nubenetes/confluence6-atlassian/README.md

 - etc

 ## Files in this repo
-* confluence6-docker-build.Jenkinsfile: Declarative Jenkinsfile for building and uploading the image to Openshift-DEV, Dockerhub and Openshift-PROD.
+* confluence6-docker-build.Jenkinsfile: Declarative Jenkinsfile for building and uploading the image to Openshift-DEV, Dockerhub and Openshift-PROD (**Stages are disabled via Conditional Build Steps**).
 Tip: A Docker Plugin for Jenkins can easily replace this Jenkinsfile.
 * Dockerfile
 * entrypoint.sh
 * jmxContext.xml : When enabled JMX is disabled (currently not used)